chadunderwood/chadunderwoodcom/_posts/2020-07-16-Its-All-My-Fault.md

 layout: post
 title: It's All My Fault
 subtitle: The Art of Accountability
 summary: I had a manager that I would constantly butt heads with.
 He was military minded.
 I never seemed to have the right answer for him.
 I would explain to him endlessly.
 Truth be told, no one cared for him.
 All for the same reasons.
 Everyone said "He just doesn't care to listen."
+image: /assets/postimg/allmyfault.jpeg
 categories: article
 tags: accountability, excuses
 excerpt_separator: <!--more-->